Arcadia-Science/2024-sensory-neuroimaging/README.md

 python src/neuroprocessing/scripts/correct_motion.py --filename {/path/to/timelapse.ome.tif} --num-workers 1
 ```

-To better cater to the computational expense of motion correction, there is a built-in optimization routine for auto-adjusting the SIFT + RANSAC parameters to arrive at a target number of features.
+To help minimize the computational expense of motion correction, there is a built-in optimization routine for auto-adjusting the SIFT + RANSAC parameters to arrive at a target number of features.
 A higher number of target features should result in a more accurate alignment at the expense of time and processing power.
 By default the target number of features is set to 150, which was found to be a satisfactory balance between accuracy and computation time for our data and computational resources.
 The target number of features can be adjusted when running motion correction from the command line via
 ```bash
 python src/neuroprocessing/scripts/correct_motion.py \
     --filename /path/to/timelapse.ome.tif \